gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 This now appears to be able to circumvent some of that programming.
 Curious."

-Without any more warning than that it reached up and plucked one of its lenses from its head.
+Without any more warning than that it reached up and plucked one of its lenses out of its head.
 "Eww," Maddy said involuntarily as the bot twisted it arm around to point the lens at its back, the thin coiled wire that ran between the lens and the bot's head stretching taut.